SuvenGu/CACM/README.md

 All experiments were executed on a NVIDIA GeForce RTX 3090.

 ## Setup Dataset
-The format of the training set refers to `"data/IA_points"`
+* The format of the training set refers to `"data/IA_points"`.

-The format of the test set refers to `"data/LA_2019_points"`
+* The format of the test set refers to `"data/LA_2019_points"`.
+* Sample data is shown in the CSV files.
 ```
 data/
 └── IA_points/